sql-machine-learning/elasticdl/elasticdl/README.md

     -f elasticdl/docker/Dockerfile .
 ```

-When having difficulties downloading from the main PYPI site, You could pass an extra PYPI index url to `docker build`, such as:
+When having difficulties downloading from the main PYPI site, you could pass an extra PYPI index url to `docker build`, such as:

 ```bash
 docker build \